Sensitivity of intracavity filtering schemes for detecting gravitational waves: Introduction

 \section{Introduction}

-With advanced gravitational wave (GW) detectors, such as Advanced LIGO\,\cite{Harry10} and Advanced VIRGO~\cite{Accadia11}, now under construction, we will soon enter the stage in which the quantum noise, arising from vacuum fluctuation of the electromagnetic field, starts to play a significant role and sets the sensitivity limit over most of the detection band.
-The GW community has started a significant effort to develop techniques for quantum noise reduction\,\cite{Chen13, Danilishin12}.
-Such techniques generally include: (\rmnum{1}) modifying the input optics (input filtering), the use of frequency-dependent squeezing realized by using filter cavities to rotate the squeezing angle of the squeezed light in a frequency-dependent way, which enables a simultaneous reduction of the low-frequency radiation pressure noise and the high-frequency shot noise; (\rmnum{2}) modifying the output optics (output filtering), the frequency-dependent readout by rotating the readout quadrature angle with filter cavities, which allows us to measure the proper quadrature and in turn cancel the radiation pressure noise; (\rmnum{3}) coherently feeding the GW signals back to the interferometer, e.g., the signal-recycled Michelson\,\cite{Buonanno01} creating an optical spring that modifies the test mass dynamics, and the speed meter with a sloshing cavity\,\cite{Purdue02} storing the earlier differential displacement information of the test masses to `slosh' it back to the interferometer with a negative sign.
+With advanced gravitational-wave (GW) detectors, such as Advanced LIGO\,\cite{Harry10} and Advanced VIRGO~\cite{Accadia11}, now under construction, we will soon enter the stage in which the quantum noise, arising from vacuum fluctuation of the electromagnetic field, starts to play a significant role and sets the sensitivity limit over most of the detection band.
+The GW community has started a significant effort to develop techniques for quantum-noise reduction\,\cite{Chen13, Danilishin12}.
+Such techniques generally include (\rmnum{1}) modifying the input optics (input filtering), the use of frequency-dependent squeezing realized by using filter cavities to rotate the squeezing angle of the squeezed light in a frequency-dependent way, which enables a simultaneous reduction of the low-frequency radiation-pressure noise and the high-frequency shot noise; (\rmnum{2}) modifying the output optics (output filtering), the frequency-dependent readout by rotating the readout quadrature angle with filter cavities, which allows us to measure the proper quadrature and in turn cancel the radiation-pressure noise; (\rmnum{3}) coherently feeding the GW signals back to the interferometer, e.g., the signal-recycled Michelson\,\cite{Buonanno01} creating an optical spring that modifies the test mass dynamics, and the speed meter with a sloshing cavity\,\cite{Purdue02} storing the earlier differential displacement information of the test masses to ``slosh'' it back to the interferometer with a negative sign or using an orthogonal polarized field to cancel the position information\,\cite{Wade12}.